Keehl-Mihael/TransROWL-HRS/README.md

   ![](Graphs_Charts/Screenshot_20200901_160227.png)
   ![](Graphs_Charts/Screenshot_20200901_160132.png)

-  The JavaReasoner folder contains a java program which is able to generate,given a dataset, all the files necessary to run the tests.
+  The JavaReasoner folder contains a java program which is able to generate,using a reasoner on a given dataset, all the files necessary to run the tests.
   The JavaReasoner can be executed with those arguments:
   ```
      args[0] : ontology schema file